close

 data = response.json()

-# Weather Underground sometimes returns strings, sometimes numbers
+# WU sometimes returned strings, sometimes numbers

 temp_f = float(data['current_observation']['temp_f'])